-Why does my pet need a Comprehensive Oral Health Assessment and Treatment (COHAT)?
+Why does my pet need a Veterinary Dental Evaluation or Comprehensive Oral Health Assessment and Treatment (COHAT)?

-What happens during Comprehensive Oral Health Assessment and Treatment (COHAT) ?
+What happens during a Veterinary Dental Evaluation or Comprehensive Oral Health Assessment and Treatment (COHAT) ?

 Your pet’s health is first thoroughly assessed by the doctor’s exam and blood work, to determine if they are able to tolerate anesthesia.
 A catheter is placed into their vein (IV catheter) to deliver the safest forms of anesthesia, as well as IV fluids that support blood pressure during their procedure.
 If significant gingivitis is present, an injectable dose of antibiotics will be given prior to the procedure to protect the bloodstream and begin the healing phase.
 In most cases, only a light plane of general anesthesia is required.
 Once under general anesthesia, a complete exam of the mouth will be done; looking for pockets of bone loss around teeth, loose or broken teeth and any abnormal growths.
 The entire crown of each tooth is cleaned with an ultrasonic scaler, and then a sub-gingival cleaning is done to remove the bacteria and plaque under the gum line.
 When all the debris has been removed, the crown of each tooth receives both a polishing and a fluoride treatment.
 It is also recommended to apply a sealant to the enamel to aid with its protection.

-We recommend x-rays of your pet’s entire mouth for every dental procedure; just like your dentist does for you.
-Dental X-rays are a vital tool for proper dental health assessment and necessary to determine an appropriate treatment plan for your pet.
+We recommend x-rays of your dog's or cat's entire mouth for every dental procedure; just like your dentist does for you.
+Veterinary dental X-rays are a vital tool for proper dental health assessment and are necessary to determine an appropriate treatment plan for our dog and cat patients.
 Because 50% of each tooth is below the gum line, it is impossible to properly examine the entire tooth any other way.
 X-rays will uncover any hidden painful disease, such as tooth root abscesses, fractures, bone loss and cystic lesions, so that they can be corrected during the procedure.
-Dental x-rays are especially imperative in pets due to their high tolerance of pain and inability to communicate it.
+Veterinary dental x-rays are especially imperative in pets due to their high tolerance of pain and inability to communicate it.
 We often do not realize how much dental pain is affecting our pets until we see their improvement after the procedure.

 What about anesthesia free dental scaling?

-What is a Comprehensive Oral Health Assessment and Treatment (COHAT)??
+What is a Comprehensive Oral Health Assessment and Treatment (COHAT) or Veterinary Dental Evalutaion??

 Step 1: Full Mouth Dental Radiographs